 Yin yoga for beginners

 Yin yoga is suitable for beginners as the postures are fairly accessible and do not require a lot of the techniques otherwise used in other forms of yoga.
-We highly advise everybody to give Yin yoga a try by joining a class for trial or attending our introduction course.
+We highly advise everybody to give Yin yoga a try by joining a class for trial.
+An introduction to Yin yoga can also be arranged in one-on-one session.
 Only then will you find out how you can get the most out of this “quiet practice”!